 "It's not luck, I made this happen.
 I sat down with a piece of paper and wrote down what I wanted to do with my life.
 Travel, activities and experiences were the top three items and so I created something that would allow me to do the three things I love most.

-It's a great life but all too short and I believe we have to make the absolute most of our time here.
+It's a great life but all too short and I believe we must make the absolute most of our time here.
 I'm doing that and I hope that we are helping others do exactly the same."

-When he's not at work (increasingly so these days) Ali has become one of the ranks of MAMILs (Middle Aged Men in Lycra) who cycle along the UK's poorly surfaced roads in ever increasing numbers.
-He is so boring about cycling!
-Gear ratios, the weight of different sets of tyres, bottom brackets, iconic rides, he goes on and on and on.
-We just nod, smile and do our best to humour him.
+When he's not at work (increasingly so these days as he is very proud of himself on pulling together such an amazing team to run the company), Ali has become one of the ranks of MAMILs (Middle Aged Men in Lycra) who cycle along the UK's poorly surfaced roads in ever increasing numbers.

-Ali's greatest love however is his family and he will always ensure that neither work nor cycling will detract from the time he spends with wife Kate, kids Daisy and Archie and their ageing and increasingly ailing dog Misty.
+Ali's greatest love however is his family, and he will always ensure that neither work nor cycling will detract from the time he spends with wife Kate, kids Daisy and Archie.

 • Winning "Best Small Holiday Company (adult only) with The Aurora Zone at the British Travel Awards